Fushuma/fushuma-contracts/README.md

 ---

-**⚠️ Important**: Governance and DeFi contracts have NOT been audited.
-Do not use in production with significant value without proper auditing and testing.
+**⚠️ Important**: Smart contracts have NOT been professionally audited yet.
+A comprehensive security audit is highly recommended before handling significant value.

 **Last Updated**: November 16, 2025